 The Orange Regional Medical Center Foundation is conducting a capital campaign to raise funds for this much needed and exciting project.
 In addition to accepting pledges and donations, there will be events and activities to support this fundraising effort over the next few years as the program is developed.

-Please consider making an donation today to help ensure that children receive exceptional healthcare locally.
+Please consider making a donation today to help ensure that children receive exceptional healthcare locally.
 It is easy to make an donation!
 Donate online (select Capital Campaign on the Gift Type pulldown to allocate your donation to the Lend A Hand Campaign) or download our pledge form.
 View additional information on ways of giving to the Pediatric campaign.
+If you are interested in giving to our Child Life Program Wish List please click here for a list of new items that you can donate.

 The Emergency Department will feature artwork by children's book illustrator Steven Petruccio, who has designed detailed murals featuring Hudson Valley-native plants and animals.
 The mural is titled The Fabled Forest.
 Follow Steven's blog as he shares the progress of the mural.